 I thought it was interesting that the two lines intersect as you migrate from an H2 to an H3 glider - I think that it shows that after you move on from an H2 wing, you should be in tune with your realistic skill level.

-To me, the light blue area as a margin of error the glider MAY help you with when, not if, you make a judgement error.
+To me, the light blue area (to the right of the intersection) shows a margin of error the glider MAY help you with when, not if, you make a judgement error.
+Conversely, the red area (to the left of the intersection) indicates how much your experience & skill level needs to compensate for the reduction in passive safety.

 Hover your mouse over any of the lines and bars in the charts for detailed values.